-Food can be purchased and consumed in the lower lobby/round room area.
-Lunch tables are provided in the round room.
+Food can be purchased and consumed in the lower lobby/Multi-Purpose area.
+Lunch tables are provided in the Multi-Purpose Room.
+Students may eat outdoors.
 Students are required to clean up after themselves.

 Care of Property

 Students are required to take good care of textbooks, lockers, furniture, and all school property.
 Robert Bateman Secondary is a beautiful school with the beauty of the waterfall, as well as the art gallery and displays should inspire us all to take care of the school.
 Vandalism of any sort will not be tolerated.
 Offenders can anticipate paying for damage caused.